Prodromos is a village in the Limassol province that belongs to the geographical region of Southern Marathasa.

 Photo: Doros ATheodorou

-Finally, at Prodromos there is a Heritage Monument, a playground, a Fence, campsites such as the "Kalogi Kampi" camp and the Ministry of Education camp site.
+Finally, at Prodromos there is a Monument of Heroes, a playground, a reservoir, campsites such as the "Kalogi Kampi" camp and the Ministry of Education camp site.
 Also in the village of Prodromos there are wonderful Nature Trails such as the Prodromos - Zoumi Nature Trail and the College Forest Trails.

 Photo: Yiannis Makriyianni